CedricPump/msfs-bombathlon/README.md

 ### Architecture

-Bombathlon will consist of the core components:
+MBL will consist of the core components:
 - MSFS Client
 - Backend Server
 - Database